-The thesis starts with an introduction describing the way that Bartels' mapping chance encounters in public space, slowly develops into a micro research on the expanded field of contemporary jewellery.
-Her thesis focuses on the conceptual questions and ideas that have arisen from this practice.
+The thesis starts with an introduction describing how mapping chance encounters in public space, slowly developed into an artistic micro research on the expanded field of contemporary jewellery.
+The thesis focuses on the conceptual questions and ideas that have arisen from this practice.

 “Chance Encounters | a Gesture, an Object, a Décor.”,